Securely store credentials and secrets.

 1. Navigate to Datasets → DBs

-4. Connection uses encrypted value at runtime
+4. Connection uses the decrypted value at runtime

 Database: RuntimeUsers